opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 3.1 AI Integration

-The OGSP Core Specification defines the foundational requirements for AI integration, with detailed implementation guidance provided in the AI Integration Specification.
+The OGP Core Specification defines the foundational requirements for AI integration, with detailed implementation guidance provided in the AI Integration Specification.

 **AI Capability Categories**: